edsilv/iiif.io/source/api/search/0.9/index.md

 {: .api-table}

 Other motivations are possible, and the full list from the [Open Annotation][openanno] specification should be available by dropping the "oa:" prefix.

+Parameters that are received in a request but not implemented _MUST_ be ignored, and _SHOULD_ be included in the `ignored` property of the Layer in the response.

 Example request: